Black holes and causal nonlinear electrodynamics: Summary and Discussion

+It was first observed by Oliveira \cite{deOliveira:1994in} that for Born-Infeld there are charged black holes without a Cauchy horizon; like the Schwarzschild black hole they have only one Killing horizon, which is the event horizon (they are ``S-like''); furthermore, for black holes with a subcritical charge, all black holes are ``S-like''.
+More recently, Hale et al. observed that the possibility of S-like black holes is linked to finite electromagnetic energy \cite{Hale:2025ezt}.
+However, the additional feature of a critical charge is peculiar to Born-Infeld-type ($\nu=\frac12$) black holes.
+The last of the four ``types'' ($\frac12 <\nu<\frac34$), omitted from the analysis of \cite{Hale:2025ezt}, has finite electromagnetic charge but no critical charge.

-We have mentioned above that some NLED theories lead to charged black-hole spacetimes without a Cauchy horizon for sufficiently small charge.
-As shown in \cite{deOliveira:1994in,Hale:2025urg}, as the mass $M$ of an RN-type charged black hole is decreased the radial distance $r_-$ of the inner Cauchy horizon also decreases, and $r_-=0$ when $M=\EE_{\rm em}$, the total electromagnetic energy.
-As the mass $M$ is further decreased we have a Schwarzschild-type small-charge black hole.
-An interesting aspect of the Schwarzschild-type charged black holes concerns the flux lines of the divergence-free vector density fields $(D,B)$ on a constant-t spacelike hypersurface.
+An interesting aspect of S-like charged black holes concerns the electric and magnetic flux lines (of the divergence-free vector density fields $(D,B)$) on a constant-$t$ spacelike hypersurface.
 Recalling that the complete Schwarzschild spacetime has four regions, and that regions I and IV are connected by an Einstein-Rosen bridge across a minimum two-sphere at the horizon radius, we see that the flux lines must pass smoothly through region I into region IV, where they presumably expand out to another spatial infinity.
-If this is the case then the sign of the charge in region IV is opposite to its sign in region I. This appears to be example of ``charge without charge''.
+This appears to be example of ``charge without charge''.

-Here we have studied in some detail the nature of the spacetime geometry at the transition point between RN-type and Schwarzschild-type geometry, when $M=\EE_{\rm em}$, and we find that the geometry near $r=0$ develops a conical singularity.
-This provides a curious gravitational realization of Born's idea that a charged particle’s mass may arise entirely from its electromagnetic field \cite{Born:1933qff}.

-In the quantum theory we expect any non-extremal charged black hole to evaporate by Hawking radiation, implying a gradual reduction of its mass.
-Thus, we might expect a $Q<Q_{\rm cr}$ black hole with $M>\EE_{\rm em}$ to evaporate until until $r_h\to 0$, at which point it becomes a zero-entropy ``Born particle" with $M=\EE_{\rm em}$.
-In reality we should expect quantum gravity effects when $r_h$ reaches the Planck length.
+Much of our analysis has been focused on a determination of the phase-diagrams for these four black-hole types.
+The topology and structure of these diagrams is essentially determined by the locus in it of extreme RN-like black holes.
+When there exists the possibility of S-type black holes (which is when the electromagnetic energy is finite) the main issue distinguishing ``types'' is the relation of S-like boundary curve (the locus of points where $M=\EE_{\rm em}$) to the extreme-black-hole curve (which is the lower-mass boundary for RN-like black holes).

+We have shown that causality allows these two curves to meet only once (where the extreme black hole event horizon radius shrinks to zero) but this may occur at $Q=0$ or (as for the BI-type black hole) at $Q=Q_{\rm cr}$.
+This determines the basic topology of the phase-diagrams, but properties of the extreme-black-hole curve contain important additional information.
+The constraints imposed by causality on these properties arise from monotonicity conditions; e.g. on the mass-to-charge ratio.